 Meeting with other group members also helps you put your own problems in perspective.
 In reality, many people experience mental health problems, but few people talk about them in front of strangers.

 It’s completely normal to feel like you’re the only one struggling—but you’re far from alone.
 It can be relieving to hear other people open up about similar experiences and learn about their personal growth.

 Diversity is another key benefit of group therapy.
 People have different backgrounds and personal experiences, and seeing how other people tackle similar problems can give you insight into your own mental health concerns.

 Whether you’re seeking mental health treatment for a diagnosed mental health condition or looking to improve your mental wellness, group therapy can be a valuable component of your treatment plan.

 At Charlie Health, we provide virtual mental health treatment for adolescents, young adults, and families experiencing mental health crises.
-Our comprehensive intensive outpatient treatment program combines group therapy, individual therapy, family therapy, and access to guided psychiatric support to jumpstart the healing process.
+Our comprehensive intensive outpatient treatment program combines supported groups, individual therapy, and family therapy to jumpstart the healing process.

 Our virtual model allows us to form group therapy sessions based on unique symptoms, diagnoses, and life circumstances.
 This is a trailblazing method in clinical practice that allows patients to relate more closely to one another, leading to higher rates of recovery and healing.
 Our compassionate, experienced mental health professionals will meet you where you are so you can start feeling better.
 Reach out now.